Sunday, 13 May 2012

 c Mealle na Gulaibhan 882m 5hrs 14mins

 We had stayed in the Gairloch hostel with the intention of walking into Fisherfield camping for two nights and climbing the 3 Corbetts and the six Munros in this remote mountain wilderness.
 I asked the warden to print off the mountain weather forecasts for the next three days.
-Snow showers and thunderstorms were predicted for later today and low clouds and rain on Tuesday so our plans began to change.
+Snow showers and thunderstorms were predicted for later today, and low clouds and rain on Tuesday, so our plans began to change.
 It would have been a twenty-mile walk in with diversions over two Corbetts, then the big day on the six Munros before another 15-mile walk out in the rain.

-We followed a good path up the burn until the paths diverged and we took the one less travelled to the left.
-It took us into a huge stonefield bereft of vegetation and we contoured beneath Creag Dubh which is the end of the Beinn Eighe ridge to the head of the glen east of Ruadh-stac Beag.
+We followed a good path up the burn until the paths diverged, and we took the one less travelled to the left.
+It took us into a huge stone field bereft of vegetation, and we contoured beneath Creag Dubh, which is the end of the Beinn Eighe ridge, to the head of the glen east of Ruadh-stac Beag.
 We climbed to the lochan and then doubled back to scramble up the rock-strewn ridge to the summit plateau of Ruadh-stac Beag.
 We arrived as the sun became ascendant.

-We crossed the path that came up from the Nature Reserve and passed the well-equipped and hidden Mountain rescue bothy near to the high point of the path.
+We crossed the path that came up from the Nature Reserve and passed the well-equipped and hidden Mountain rescue bothy near the high point of the path.
 We stopped at the foot of the gully below Meall a' Ghiubhais and decided to dump our rucksacks after emptying them of any chocolate or fruit before climbing the 350 metres to the summit and top of the hill.
-Again the views were outstanding including those across to Slioch and Ben Lair as well as the Corbetts of the Flowerdale forest.
+Again, the views were outstanding, including those across to Slioch and Ben Lair as well as the Corbetts of the Flowerdale forest.
 We jogged back down to the rucksacks and then followed the excellent path back to the visitor centre.

 Gairloch towards Skye